EinsteinVirus/Computer-Forensics/README.md

 ### 21. A popular IRC (Internet Relay Chat) program called MIRC was installed.
 What are the user settings that was shown when the user was online and in a chat channel?
 ```
+User Settings are "user=Mini Me, email=none@of.ya, nick=Mr, & anick=mrevilrulez"

+Method: We will found this at "C:\Program Files\mIRC\mirc.ini"
 ```
 <p>
 <a href="#"><img src="/Images/Ques21.png" alt ="Ques21"></a>